-I think I first played solo - a short piece, not a concert - in 1982 at the Workers' Music Association in Notting Hill Gate.
+I first played solo in concert, I think, in 1982 at the Workers' Music Association, Notting Hill.

-Whilst this is still close to my feelings about giving solo concerts - the other side of solo work has been to develop compositional ideas for CD: from the 1992 multitracks on Thirteen Friendly Numbers to the 2002 microphone-based work on Invisible Ear.
+Whilst still close to my feelings about solo concerts - another side has been to develop compositional ideas for CD: from the 1992 multitracks on Thirteen Friendly Numbers to the microphone-based work on Invisible Ear.

-In 2010 these ideas were continued at artist James McGee's The Hill in the West Texas Desert near El Paso.
+James McGee's The Hill in the West Texas desert (review),

 Southampton's medieval vaults (review), and Newhaven's 19th century Fort.

 Live location recordings from Scotland and the Orkney Islands - 2006.
 Download included is a 16 page PDF with photos from the Arika tour of Scotland and the Orkneys, Barry Esson's introduction, Biba Kopf's liner notes and an essay by Stuart Broomer.

 Originally released on CD (2008) by Confront and on LP (2017) by Blume.

 "Everything about this release is beautiful and intriguing: the music, the photographs, the notes and the story they tell."
 Dusted.